 Introduction to ABG NCLEX® Review

 It is imperative to develop a firm understanding of arterial blood gases (ABG) as they play a key role in practice as a nurse.
 At first, it may often be difficult to read ABGs as the subject depends on understanding of complex physiological processes.
 The complexity of this topic may often steer nurses and other practitioners into believing that blood gas interpretation may be the job of respiratory therapists or reserved for physicians to understand.
-Instead, it is important for all healthcare workers to have a strong understanding of ABGs as this can dramatically impact the outcomes of patients hospitalized with respiratory or metabolic acidosis.
+Instead, it is important for all healthcare workers to have a strong understanding of ABGs as this can dramatically impact the outcomes of clients hospitalized with respiratory or metabolic acidosis.
 This ABG NCLEX® Review aims to provide readers with a thorough understanding of arterial blood gases in order to prepare for both daily practice as a nurse and for the NCLEX® exam.

 Key concepts for ABG NCLEX® Review

-When trying to interpret ABGs the first step will always be to determine whether the patient has normal values, acidic, or basic (alkalotic) measurements.
+When trying to interpret ABGs the first step will always be to determine whether the client has normal values, acidic, or basic (alkalotic) measurements.
 The first step will be to observe the pH of the blood via laboratory tests.
 The next step will be to evaluate the partial pressure of carbon dioxide (PaCO2) and the concentration of bicarbonate (HCO3) in the serum.
 Refer below for the normal values of these laboratory parameters to aid in your evaluation of blood gases.

 - Normal pH: 7.35 – 7.45